sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Roller by Toybox](https://github.com/toyboxsystems/roller), by Jono Kolnik: Roller is the first Linter for Designers.
+It works just like spell-check but within your Sketch files.
+- [Sketch Groupie](https://github.com/aparajita/sketch-groupie), by Aparajita Fishman: Sketch plugin providing commands to align layers with their parent group
 - [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
 - [Dad Jokes](https://github.com/domhabersack/sketch-dadjokes), by Dom Habersack: Replace your text with dad jokes.
 - [Sketch Auto Translate](https://github.com/symdesign/sketch-auto-translate), by Friedrich Schultheiss: Plugin to translate Sketch files into via Google Translate.